 The History of SOFR

-Financial institutions, banks, and lenders rely on particular indexes to determine interest rates.
+Financial institutions, banks, and lenders rely on certain indexes to determine interest rates.
 Before the 1980s, there wasn’t one particular index that was used internationally.
 However, during the 1980s, increased complexity in the market resulted in the need for more standardized use of a benchmark tool for determining adjustable rates.

 Once that manipulation was discovered, there was a global demand for a new rate benchmark and a call to end the use of LIBOR.
-As a result of the crisis, banking regulations led to less borrowing and a lessening of trading activity.
+As a result of the 2008 financial crisis, banking regulations led to less borrowing and a lessening of trading activity.
 Less trading made LIBOR even less reliable.

 In 2017, the Federal Reserve formed a group of large financial institutions known as the Alternative Reference Rate Committee (ARRC) to work on finding an alternative to LIBOR.
 They ultimately chose SOFR.

 Both LIBOR and SOFR were being used by banks and lenders until June 2023, when SOFR became the standard in the U.S.

 There are some key differences between SOFR and LIBOR, which help explain the shift towards SOFR and away from LIBOR.
 Here’s a look at some of the biggest.